Skip to Main Content

 What exposure to CP rotations do AP/CP PGY-1 residents receive?

 In 2021, our program started a rotation integration where CP rotations, including Transfusion Medicine and Hematology, were included in the PGY-1 curriculum, along with core AP rotations.
-In 2022, we continued to refine this early exposure to CP and it has been well-received by trainees.
+We have continued to refine this early exposure to CP and it has been well-received by trainees.

 What’s the autopsy service like?